stephenverderame/cpp_book/src/oop/intro.md

 ### The term 'object'

-If you're used to Java, to you, 'object' probably means an instance of a class.
+In some languages the term 'object' refers to an instance of a class.
-Therefore, an int would, by Java terms, not really be considered an object.
 But in C++, the standard defines an 'object' as a "region of storage".
 Objects can consist of sub-objects, and every variable is an object.
 Objects take up one or more memory locations, except bit fields which are separate objects but share a memory location.